I WAS A HINDU-CHRISTIAN-JEWISH-SUFI-BUDDHIST

 “It’s not about the door, it’s not about the window, it’s not about the form, it’s not about the theology, it’s not about the belief system, it’s not about the words we use to describe the indescribable.
 It’s about the place that we come to when we go through any of those doors.”

-Alakananda Ma teaches me what it means to be a mystic.
-I love this definition by Ronda Larue of what it means to be a mystic:
+Alakananda Ma teaches me what it means to be a mystic, and I love this definition by Ronda LaRue:

 “A mystic is one who, above all else in life, desires to know (not in the intellectual sense of knowing) the deepest Truth of existence.
 A mystic is one who senses more to life than making a living or being of service in the world – although these things are both necessary and good.
 The mystic, however, is looking beyond an exclusive (or preoccupied) focus on these survival/self-actualization desires to something more: he is looking to discover the deepest truth of our being as incarnate souls; to understand our greatest potential as reflections of God; to realize our wholeness within the Ground of All.
 The primary interest in life for the mystic is to discover truth, to know God, to see into man’s whole nature. …The mystic sees all of life as an abundant opportunity to discover, realize, and express the Divine.”